 Gary Stephan has been honored with a Guggenheim Fellowship, a National Endowment for the Arts grant, and the American Academy Award from the American Academy of Arts and Letters.
 In a 2001 review in the New York Times, Ken Johnson wrote, “Mr. Stephan has contributed significantly to the imaginative freedom that abstract painting enjoys today.”
-Stephan is represented by Galerie Kienzle & Gmeiner in Berlin and teaches in the painting department at the School of Visual Arts.
+Stephan is represented by Kienzle Art Foundation in Berlin where he had a retrospective exhibition in 2017-18 and also Devening Projects + Editions, Chicago.
+Stephan teaches in the painting department at the School of Visual Arts, New York.

 -Kim Bennett, Crown Point Press